Swiss consortium launches bitcoin on Tezos blockchain

-The Tezos blockchain has collaborated with several Swiss cryptocurrency companies to incorporate bitcoin onto its platform.
+A consortium of Swiss cryptocurrency companies has incorporated bitcoin onto the Tezos blockchain.
 The move brings Tezos, which has based its foundation in Switzerland, a step closer to rival blockchain Ethereum.

 Launched in 2018, the Tezos blockchain was designed to play host to a new generation of decentralised finance, business and social projects.
 It competes with a number of other blockchains, including Ethereum, which introduced bitcoin applications more than a year ago.